Accenture/AIR/README.md

 # AIR: Aerial Inspection RetinaNet for supporting Land Search and Rescue Missions

  AIR is a deep learning based object detection solution to automate the aerial drone footage inspection task carried out during SAR operations with drone units.
-It provides a fast, convenient and reliable way to augment aerial, high-resolution image inspection for clues about human presence by highligthing relevant image regions with bounding boxes, as done in the image below.
+It provides a fast, convenient and reliable way to augment aerial, high-resolution image inspection for clues about human presence by highlighting relevant image regions with bounding boxes, as done in the image below.
+With the assistance of AIR, search and rescue missions with drone units can likely be carried out much faster than before.

 <img src="keras_retinanet/images/air-example.png" alt="AIR-example"/><br><br>